 - Neutral sound.

-- Made in Japan.
-I have always found high-quality craftsmanship from stuff made in Japan.
-Especially with high-precision products.
+- It is made in Japan.
+I have always found high-quality craftsmanship from stuff made in Japan, especially with high-precision products.

 - Great for jazz and classical music lovers.